 Click on a photo in Bridge and then look at the Metadata panel, on the bottomleft side of Bridge if you switch to the Metadata workspace (I zoomed in on it here so you can see it more clearly), to see all the photo's embedded background info.
-On the top left of the panel, there's a little window that looks like a digital camera's LCD screen.
-This "fake LCD screen" displays some key EXIF data (shooting info) for that photo, like the f-stop, shutter speed, ISO setting, metering mode, etc. The section to the right of the screen shows some of the file info data, like the physical dimensions, file size (in this case, it's 1.94 MB), resolution, etc. Below these two boxes is the File Properties section, which shows the full file info data, instead of just the "quick glance" version.
+If you'd like, there's an option for a little window that looks like a digital camera's LCD screen to appear in the top left of the panel (seen below).
+This "fake LCD screen" displays some key EXIF data (shooting info) for that photo, like the f-stop, shutter speed, ISO setting, metering mode, etc. The section to the right of the screen shows some of the file info data, like the physical dimensions, file size (in this case, it's 23.95 MB), resolution, etc. If you'd like to turn this on, just click on the three lines on the right side of the Metadata's tab and choose Show Metadata Placard from the flyout menu that appears (as shown here).
+Near the top of the panel is the File Properties section, which shows the full file info data, instead of just the "quick glance" version.
 By the way, Bridge pulls this File Properties info from the photo itself, so this information is not editable by you (or me) in this panel.
 The only way to change this part of the metadata is to actually change the photo itself by opening it in Photoshop and changing the image size, or color mode, or resolution, etc. Then, when you save the file with the changes, the metadata is updated automatically to reflect them.

-Now scroll down a little further until you come to the Camera Data (Exif) section, as shown here (you'll scroll right by the IPTC Core info section, but don't worry, we'll look at that next).
+Now scroll down a little further until you come to the Camera Data (Exif) section (as seen here; you'll scroll right by the IPTC Core info section, but don't worry, we'll look at that next).
 This section shows the information embedded by your digital camera at the moment you pressed the shutter button.
 Info in this Camera Data (Exif) section can't be edited at all-it was put there by your camera and it stays there, so all you can do is look at it (you'll use this info later, and then you'll understand why it's so useful).
 So, for now, just take a look at it and comment out loud something along the lines of, "That's really cool the way it knows everything about my photo."